 - Volunteer to help organizations that are close to your heart and that will place you in contact with collectors.

 - When you travel stay in the best hotels you can afford and socialize with other guests.

 - Join special interest groups in social networking sites such as art groups on LinkedIn and participate in these groups.

 - Work for a famous artist.
 In addition to the potential of meeting the artists’ collectors, this will increase the value of your art.
 Great example: Rachel Howard was first known as the assistant for the infamous painter Damien Hirst.
 When she went on her own as an artist her art work skyrocketed to over $2 million in auction.

-- Always be prepared with your business cards and thumb drives whenever you leave your house or apartment for having a chance encounter at the grocery store, bank, elevator, bus stop, dentist office or post office.
+- Always be prepared with your business cards. brochures and flash drives whenever you leave home.
+Be ready for that chance encounter with a potential buyer at the airport, grocery store, bank, spa, yoga class or post office.

 I hope this list has given you some renewed enthusiasm and confidence about the many possibilities there are waiting to be discovered.

 As you know it is important to determine your market niche and your customer profile in order to established your target audience.
 Then you will want to find out where they spend their time, what groups they belong to, and other valuable information that will point you in the right direction.

 That’s one of the important steps I help artists determine in private consultations.